omonimus1/blog-jade-rubick/content/posts/2021-07-16--startup-hiring-and-recruiting/index.md

 The more you view your hiring process as a continually improving thing, the more these things will reinforce each other and combine to give you an advantage when looking for candidates.
 It can feel really good to see this in action.
 I often have received thank you emails from candidates (that I turned down), talking about what a great experience they had.

 Did I miss anything?
 Please share your favorite ideas with me, I’d love to hear them!

+## Thank you

+I learned the impossible hires approach from Alex Kroman.

 Image by <a href="https://pixabay.com/users/katielwhite91-5572368/?utm_source=link-attribution&amp;utm_medium=referral&amp;utm_campaign=image&amp;utm_content=4009327">Katie White</a> from <a href="https://pixabay.com/?utm_source=link-attribution&amp;utm_medium=referral&amp;utm_campaign=image&amp;utm_content=4009327">Pixabay</a>